Dr. Ben Pickering

 Invited Talks & Appearances

-RMetS Scottish Local Centre, Edinburgh; The Golden Age of Weather Radar: summary of PhD work with wider context (26th March 2021)
+RMetS Scottish Local Centre, Edinburgh; The Golden Age of Weather Radar (26th March 2021).
+Presented also at the RMetS SE Centre (4th May 2021)

 Sky News; talking about the unseasonably warm weather at the time in relation to the jet stream and climate change (4th April 2019)